sbslee/pypgx/docs/cli.rst

    Optional arguments:
      -h, --help            Show this help message and exit.
-     --variants PATH       VCF file (compressed or uncompressed).
+     --variants PATH       Input VCF file must be already BGZF compressed (.gz) and indexed (.tbi) to allow random access.
 Statistical haplotype phasing will be skipped if input VCF is already fully phased.
      --depth-of-coverage PATH
                            Depth of coverage file (compressed or uncompressed).
      --control-statistics PATH